Integration Overview

 Introduction

 Firehose is blockchain agnostic.
-It requires three main elements:
+It requires two main elements:

 Methods of extraction